martinski74/Twitterche/README.md

 ## Development server

-Run first 'json-server --watch db.json' to start the db jason-server Run `npm run serve` for a dev server.
+Run first `json-server --watch db.json` to start the db jason-server Run `npm run serve` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

 ## Project setup